The Plateau problem for convex curvature functions

 We now verify that the addition of the term $\Cal{D}_2$ does not affect the conclusion of Proposition \procref{PropLaplacian}.
-Indeed: \proclaim{Proposition \nextprocno} Using the notation of Proposition \procref{PropLaplacian}, for all $C>0$, the restriction of $(\varphi_X\varphi_V^{-1})$ to $\Sigma\minter B_{r_0}(p_0)$ satisfies:
+Indeed: \proclaim{Proposition \nextprocno} Using the notation of Proposition \procref{PropLaplacian}, the restriction of $\phi_X\phi_V^{-1}$ to $\Sigma\minter B_\rho(p)$ satisfies: